things to do in the summer

 Drive or cycle the Lake Koocanusa Scenic Byway.

 Celebrate Montana's much-loved purple berry at The Huckleberry Festival in Trout Creek.

-Taste the spirit of Montana at a local distillery.
+Taste the spirit of Montana at one of Glacier Country's local distilleries.

 Take to the streets for Winterfest in Whitefish.